WICG/sparrow/Interest_groups_audiences_new_building_blocks.md

 In our example, the requests would work as follow:

--   If the user is either in sports-shoes-buyer or sports-shoes-non-buyer IG, the browser will send a request for sports-shoes, as it is the first level of interest group with the required number of users.
+-   If the user is either in sports-shoes-buyer or sports-shoes-non-buyer IG, the browser will send a request for sports-shoes, as it is the first level of interest groups with the required number of users.
 -   If the user is in other-shoes-buyer IG, the browser will send requests for other-shoes IG as the interest group is not big enough yet.
 -   If the user is in other-shoes-non-buyer, the browser will send two requests for two interest groups, other-shoes-non-buyer and other-shoes, that will be answered separately.
 This avoids giving information (by differential reasoning) about the user being in other-shoes-buyer if there is only other-shoes IG.
 As soon as other-shoes-buyer is big enough, both IG will receive only one request.